 Manufacturing Industry to Lead Backed by Huge Spending on Advanced Technologies

-Based on the end-use industry, the market has been segmented into BFSI, retail, government, healthcare, manufacturing, agriculture, sustainable energy, transportation, IT & telecom, and others.
+Based on the end-use industry, the market has been segmented into agriculture, BFSI, healthcare, government, retail, manufacturing, sustainable energy, transportation, IT & telecom, and others.

-Agriculture is predicted to grow at the fastest CAGR owing to the rising demand for field-based sensors and equipment.
-Some of the major applications of the technology in the agricultural sector are smart farming, smart greenhouse, smart agriculture, precision farming and smart drones, among others.
-The benefits of implementing the internet of things for farmers are two-fold.
+The agriculture segment is predicted to grow at the fastest CAGR owing to the rising demand for field-based sensors and equipment.
+Some major applications of the technology in the agricultural sector are smart farming, smart greenhouse, smart agriculture, precision farming, and smart drones, among others.
+The benefits of implementing the IoT for farmers are two-fold.
 It has assisted them in lowering expenses while increasing yields by boosting farmer decision-making with precise data.
-For example, smart farming enhances the entire agricultural system by monitoring the farm in real-time and allowing farmers to produce food efficiently.
+For example, smart farming enhances the entire agricultural system by monitoring the farm in real time and allowing farmers to produce food efficiently.

 Healthcare and manufacturing are projected to have the highest market share during the forecast period.
 Industry 4.0 technologies, including the industrial internet of things (IIoT), machine learning, and big data, are enabling the manufacturing industry to shift its focus to digital transformation to increase productivity and quality, reduce downtime, and assist in supply chain management.
 For example, by providing a digital footprint of products, digital twin, in collaboration with other industry 4.0 technologies, might keep production facilities at the cutting edge of productivity.
 Since it could help manufacturing plants discover physical imperfections sooner, forecast outcomes more precisely, and design better products.

-The market has been analyzed across five major regions: North America, Europe, Asia Pacific, South America, and the Middle East & Africa.
+The market has been analyzed across five major regions: North America, Asia Pacific, Europe, the Middle East & Africa, and South America.

-North America is expected to hold a significant market share, especially in the region’s healthcare, industrial, and automotive sectors are the potential customers of the cloud platforms.
-Additionally, cloud platforms are witnessing wide adoption in the region due to the expansion of IoT-enabled devices, rising R&D investments in the internet of things, and the presence of key market players, such as Google, Amazon Web Services (AWS), Microsoft, Cisco, and IBM.
+The North America Internet of Things Market size was valued at USD 179.71 Billion in 2022 and is growing at a CAGR of 25.1% from 2023 to 2030.
+North America dominated the global market with a share of 33.01% in 2022.
+There is significant growth in the healthcare, industrial, and automotive sectors owing to a growing customer base for cloud-based platforms.
+Additionally, cloud platforms are witnessing wide adoption in the region due to the expansion of IoT-enabled devices, rising R&D investments in the technology, and the presence of key market players, such as Google, Amazon Web Services (AWS), Microsoft, Cisco, and IBM.

-- According to the October 2021 report by GSMA intelligence in North America, the total number of IoT connections is projected to reach 5.1 billion by 2025.
+- According to the GSMA Intelligence Report October 2021 in North America, the total number of IoT connections is projected to reach 5.1 billion by 2025.
 The total number of connected devices in the region reached 2.9 billion in 2020.

-Europe is expected to dominate the market in the near future by overtaking North America with maximum market shares.
+Europe is expected to dominate the market in the near future by overtaking North America with the maximum Internet of Things market share.
 Since healthcare is predicted to hold a substantial market share in Europe, the industry is becoming increasingly linked to big databases.
-IoT technology in conjunction with big data analytics, can provide various insights, such as diagnostic analytics, descriptive analytics, predictive analytics, and prescriptive analytics.
+The Internet of Things, in conjunction with big data analytics, can provide various insights, such as diagnostic analytics, descriptive analytics, predictive analytics, and prescriptive analytics.
 Connected devices combined with big data are expected to gain traction in Europe.

-Further, Germany, the U.K., France, Italy, Spain, and the Netherlands are driving the adoption of this technology in the region due to the growing demand for IIoT technology by enterprises in the region.
-Similarly, Eastern Europe and Nordic countries are showing a significant adoption rate of advanced technology.
-According to a March 2021 report by the CBI Ministry of Foreign Affairs, several organizations in Europe are beginning to see the value of industry 4.0 and its advantages.
+Further, the demand for this technology is increasing among enterprises in Germany, the U.K., France, Italy, Spain, and the Netherlands, thus enhancing the region's market growth.
+Similarly, Eastern Europe and Nordic countries show a significant adoption rate of advanced technology.
+According to a March 2021 report by the CBI Ministry of Foreign Affairs, several European organizations are beginning to see the value of industry 4.0 and its advantages.

 Asia Pacific is likely to show the highest CAGR during the projection period due to increasing smart city projects and rising initiatives, such as Smart Wellington (New Zealand), Intelligent Disease Prediction Project (China), and cloud spending in the region.

-Similarly, South America is also expected to show steady growth during the projection period due to rising internet access services and users in the region.
-According to March 2021 Internet World Stats, the South America region has 78.8% internet penetration, whereas the world’s penetration was estimated at around 65.6%.
-Also, the increasing government focus on enhancing the countries’ healthcare system is expected to propel market growth in the near future.
-For instance,
+Similarly, South America is expected to show steady growth during the projection period due to rising internet access services and regional users.
+According to March 2021 Internet World Stats, the South American region has 78.8% internet penetration, whereas the world's penetration was estimated at around 65.6%.

 KEY INDUSTRY PLAYERS

-Established Players Invest in Core Technologies and Startups to Stay Competitive in Market
+Established Players Invest in Core Technologies and Startups to Stay Competitive in the Market

 List of the Key Companies Profiled: